MrEbabi/New-Order-Notification-for-Woocommerce-Plugin/new-order-notification-for-woocommerce/README.txt

 6. You may edit the string fields in popup notification.
 7. You may edit the refresh time of custom order page (time to check if new order is received).
 8. You may add a link to change the music file (.mp3 extension).
+9. You may set product ID rules for order notification. (alert only if order contains product X)

 **To ask new properties or report bugs, kindly inform globalcoupons@mrebabi.com**